Green-Software-Foundation/if-unofficial-plugins/src/lib/co2js/README.md

 The value for `device`, `dataCenter`, or `networks` can be a number representing the carbon intensity for the given segment (in grams per kilowatt-hour).
 Or, an object, which contains a key of country and a value that is an Alpha-3 ISO country code.

-## Plugin node config

-- `type`: supported plugins by the library, `swd` or `1byte`
-- `green-web-host`: true if the website is hosted on a green web host, false otherwise

-## Inputs

-- `network/data/bytes`: the number of bytes transferred or `network/data` if the number is in GB
-- `duration`: the amount of time the observation covers, in seconds
-- `timestamp`: a timestamp for the observation

 ## Returns